Academic Calendar 2025/26

 Bachelor of Social Work degree

-The UFV Bachelor of Social Work program prepares social workers for professional practice, reflecting principles of social justice, equality, and respect for diversity.
-BSW graduates meet UFV institutional learning outcomes and are eligible to apply for registration with the British Columbia College of Social Workers (RSW).
+UFV's Bachelor of Social Work (BSW) program prepares students for professional social work practice grounded in principles of social justice, inclusion, equity, and respect for diversity.
+The BSW program is accredited by the Canadian Association for Social Work Education (2023-2031).
+BSW graduates are equipped to write the licensure exam required for registration with the British Columbia College of Social Workers (RSW).

 Entrance requirements